1344 Associate Director, University Safety

 4. Assures reliable services through high-quality personnel by serving as the liaison for departmental recruiting and selection processes with the Office of Human Resources, overseeing and reviewing training standards, and approving the initial and ongoing training programs provided to employees.

-5. Ensures compliance with the Clery Act for the Springfield, Mountain Grove, and other associated campuses by determining Clery geography, assessing crimes, issuing emergency notices and timely warnings, completing the annual security report, and serving as a Clery advisor to the West Plains campus.
+5. Ensures compliance with the Clery Act for the Springfield, Mountain Grove, West Plains, and other associated campuses by determining Clery geography, assessing crimes, issuing emergency notices and timely warnings, and completing the annual security report.

-6. Oversees the operations of major divisions within the Office of University Safety by ensuring that relevant information about situations or events that may disrupt normal campus activity or threaten the safety and security of University persons and property is properly gathered and analyzed, advises the Director of University Safety about vulnerabilities, recommends and implements appropriate corrective actions, and monitors the expected outcomes.
+6. Ensures relevant information about situations or events that may disrupt normal campus activity or threaten the safety and security of university persons and property is properly gathered and analyzed, advises the Director of University Safety about vulnerabilities, recommends and implements appropriate corrective actions, and monitors the expected outcomes.

 7. Plans, implements, and oversees the evaluation of appropriate safety, security and preparedness programs, develops and implements effective community outreach programming for students, faculty, and staff, and provides environmental design input to enhance loss prevention in new construction and renovations of existing facilities.